 ‘Eileen’s Law’ Would Make It Easier for Prosecutors to Pursue Charges of Reckless Driving

 The sponsors noted that the 2015 death of Medford resident Eileen Marmino, a special education teacher and mother of two who died in a crash while riding her bicycle, was the impetus for the legislation.
-Although the driver had swerved into the bike lane and killed Marmino, the penalty was considered a traffic violation punishable by a mere $300 fine and no jail time.
+Although the driver had swerved into the bike lane and killed Marmino, the penalty was a considered a traffic violation punishable by a mere $300 fine and no jail time.

 “Drivers have a responsibility to focus on the road and stay in their lane while behind the wheel,” said Wisniewski (D-Middlesex).
 “If a motorist isn’t paying attention and ultimately causes someone’s death, the prosecutor ought to be able to ensure that the motorist faces serious consequences.”

-The bill (A-4062), known as “Eileen’s Law,” would categorize a driver’s failure to stay in his or her lane as “reckless driving” under the state’s vehicular homicide statute.
+The bill (A-4062), to be known as “Eileen’s Law,” would categorize a driver’s failure to stay in his or her lane as “reckless driving” under the state’s vehicular homicide statute.
 Under the law, criminal homicide is considered vehicular homicide when it is caused by reckless driving.
 While current law explicitly says that certain indicators – for example, falling asleep at the wheel, driving while intoxicated or using a cell phone while driving – may suggest that a person was driving recklessly, it does not specifically denote that a failure to stay in his or her lane is enough to support the claim that a driver operated a vehicle recklessly.